akaabdullahmateen/roadmap/documentation/css/cascade/index.md

 }
 ```

 Now the paragraph will be blue.
 The `!important` in the earliest declared layer takes precedence of subsequent layers and unlayered important declarations.
-If the inline style contained !important, such as `<p style="color: black !important">`, again the paragraph would be black.
+If the inline style contained `!important`, such as `<p style="color: black !important">`, again the paragraph would be black.
 Inline importance does take precedence over all other author declared `!important` declarations, no matter the specificity.

 > **Note:** `!important` reverses the precedence of cascade layers.
 For this reason, rather than using `!important` to override external styles, import frameworks, third party styles, widget stylesheets, etc., into layers, demoting their precedence. `!important` should only be used sparingly, if ever, to guard required styles against later overrides, in the first declared layer.